Need help? We are available to speak to you 7 days a weekRead More

 What is the Partner visa (subclass 820/801)?

-If you are the spouse or de facto partner of an Australian citizen, Australian permanent resident or eligible New Zealand citizen, you may be eligible to apply for a partner visa.
+If you are the spouse or de facto partner of an Australian citizen, Australian permanent resident, or eligible New Zealand citizen, you may be eligible to apply for a partner visa from within Australia.

-There are two types of partner visas and they are distinguished by their sets of subclasses.
-Subclass 820/801 partner visas can only be applied for by applicants who are already onshore, while subclass 309/100 partner visas are for offshore applicants.
-If you are offshore, please refer to the Partner visa 309/100 page.
+There are two main streams of partner visas, which are distinguished by their sets of subclasses.
+The Partner visa (subclass 820/801) can only be applied for by onshore applicants, while the Partner visa (subclass 309/100) is for offshore applicants.
+If you are currently outside Australia, please refer to the Partner visa subclass 309/100 page.

-Subclass 820 and subclass 801 are different types of visas in their own right.
-The subclass 820 visa is a temporary visa, while the subclass 801 is the permanent visa.
-If you satisfy all eligibility requirements for a Partner visa, you will typically be granted a subclass 820 visa first.
-This allows you to live, work, study and travel without restriction.
-In most instances, you can also access Medicare at this time.
-After two years on the subclass 820 visa, you will then become eligible to apply for the subclass 801 visa.
-Once the subclass 801 is granted, you can become an Australian permanent resident and enjoy the full range of benefits and entitlements available to permanent residents
+If you satisfy all eligibility requirements, you will typically be granted a temporary Partner visa (subclass 820) at first.
+This is a substantive visa that allows you to live, work, study, and travel without restriction.
+In most instances, you can also access Medicare once a valid application has been lodged.
+After approximately two years after the application for the temporary visa, you will then become eligible for assessment for the permanent partner visa (subclass 801).
+Once it is granted, you become a permanent resident of Australia and enjoy the full range of benefits and entitlements available to permanent residents.

 Eligibility requirements for a subclass 820/801 Partner visa

-Before you can make a valid application for a subclass 820/801 partner visa, Australian migration law requires the following:
+Before you can make a valid application for a Partner visa (subclass 820/801), Australian migration law requires the following:

-• You must be in a genuine relationship with your sponsoring Australian partner (an Australian citizen, Australian permanent resident or eligible New Zealand citizen)
+• You must be in a genuine relationship with your sponsoring partner (an Australian citizen, Australian permanent resident, or eligible New Zealand citizen).

-• Your sponsoring Australian partner must be either your spouse (married) or your de facto partner (cohabiting for at least 12 months or do not live apart on a permanent basis); some exceptions apply
+• Your sponsoring partner must be either your spouse (legally married) or your de facto partner (which generally requires at least 12 months of cohabitation immediately before applying, though some exceptions apply).

 How to apply for a Partner visa for Australia